-If you’ve been growing herbs in the garden during the spring and summer, you’ll need to bring them inside to ensure they survive the winter.
 If you don’t yet grow your own herbs, then why not start now?
 They’re a wonderful way to get quick gardening results and of course you can put them to use in a variety of ways – from adding flavour to the Sunday roast to making home-made bath salts – throughout your home.

 Follow these simple steps and you’ll soon have a thriving windowsill herb garden to brighten your days and flavour your dishes.

 There are a few items you will need to create your windowsill herb garden: